Note: this article was edited, cut and polished for publication on Medium. It will contain SPOILERS!

-Enough with the fancy words, and straight to the point: Final Fantasy XV is a bittersweet case of wasted potential.
-Why?
+Final Fantasy XV is a bittersweet case of wasted potential.
+But why?

 Final Fantasy XV: Art & Video Game Writing

-One thing needs to be clarified from the start: Final Fantasy XV may have its flaws, but it is a sweet melody to the eyes and a joy for the senses – occasionally.
+Let me get this straight: Final Fantasy XVmay have its flaws, but it is a sweet melody to the eyes and a joy for the senses — on occasions.
 I’m not here to question its artistic beauty, the care behind the soundtrack’s composition, or its environmental design.
-Instead, I will leave just a simple picture here that will clearly speak for itself.
+This picture alone should speak for that.

-Furthermore, the foursome never stops for a moment questioning Ardyn’s motives, and yet is surprised when *SPOILER ALERT* he reveals his true nature of doppelganger hypocrite, as if we – players – couldn’t see it coming from the start.
-And these are just two examples in a plethora (fancy word here) of other, similarly embarassing and illogical situations.
+The foursome never stops to question Ardyn’s motives, and yet surprises when he reveals his true nature of backstabbing hypocrite, as if we couldn’t see it coming from the start.
+Two mere examples in a plethora of other similarly embarrassing and illogical situations.

-And yet, the story shows good potential right towards the end, when it unleashes a tiny slice of its beauty in the last two chapters.
-The post-Crystal world has deep roots in an agonising, apocalyptic design that tries its best to work, although it is not explained nor told the way it should’ve, and the ending itself is a wonderful epilogue for the story of Noctis, rightful heir of Lucis.
+Yet, the story shows good potential towards the end, when it unleashes a tiny slice of its beauty in the last two chapters.
+The post-Crystal world showcases conscious, agonising, apocalyptic design, the game doesn’t explain it nor tells it the way it should.
+Even the ending itself is a heartwarming epilogue for Prince Noctis, the legitimate heir of Lucis.

 Prince Who of What?